Fourteenth Sunday in Ordinary Time, Year A

 Trusting the Almighty

-Monday of the Fourteenth Week of Ordinary Time
+Monday of the Fourteenth Week in Ordinary Time

 When Jesus arrived at the official’s house and saw the flute players and the crowd who were making a commotion, he said, “Go away!
 The girl is not dead but sleeping.”
 And they ridiculed him.
 When the crowd was put out, he came and took her by the hand, and the little girl arose.
 And news of this spread throughout all that land.
 Matthew 9:23-26